June 17, 2019

 86% of women develop back pain during pregnancy, especially in the low back region.
 However, the causes of these pains are poorly understood because they have been the subject of few studies.
 Nina Goossens, recipient of an AXA Fellowship in the Faculty of Rehabilitation Sciences of the Hasselt University in Belgium, decided to shed new light on the mechanisms involved through an innovative approach based on the concept of proprioception (our ability to gauge the position of our body in space) combining biological, and also social and psychological explanations.
 Its ultimate goal: to identify preventative factors and improve therapeutic strategies.
 Find out more here.

-Dr. Nina Goossens
+Dr. Nina Goosens

 AXA Research Grantee